free-unife/algorithms-and-data-structures/src/exercises_2016/assignments/c_version/README.md

   The value of K is determined by the intersection between the two curves.
 - `plotextra` : plots a comparison between merge sort and hybrid sort for K = {15, 20, 35}.
-- `plotcompare` : plots a comparison between merge sort and hybrid sort.
+- `plotcompare` : plots a comparison between merge sort and hybrid sort using an increasing array size, and with a fixed K.

 ####01-bstHashTable
-This is the final version of 01-bstHashTable.
 - `utils`
 - `node`
 - `bst`